hnucamendi/codingCheatSheet/JavaScript/README.md

 - OS (for interaction with the operating system)

 But there are many more and commonly we find them in package managers like Node Package Manager [NPM](https://www.npmjs.com/).
-Also any code that we write in Node can be imported and exported as a module throughout our code, to create abstraction, and separate our concerns in code.
+Also, any code that we write in Node can be imported and exported as a module throughout our code, to create an abstraction, and separate our concerns in code.

-## Event Driven Programming
+## Event-Driven Programming

 1. EventEmitter: The Event Emitter is the module that allows objects to communicate using.
 As the name implies an emitter will emit or send a signal for something to be done, for an emitter to send a signal, there is usually something happening in our program that triggers it like clicking on a button.
 When this happens a listener function that has been defined to listen to this specific signal from our emitter will catch the signal and execute some code.
 2. Events: Events can be many things, on web applications it could be hovering over a section on a website, clicking a button, submitting a form, dragging an item, and many other things.
 An event is something that the user can do on a website, and that is many things